Prickly City

 Prickly City is a daily comic strip originally drawn by Scott Stantis, the editorial cartoonist for the Chicago Tribune, and distributed through United Features Syndicate.
 The cartoon follows the adventures of Carmen, a young girl of color, and a coyote pup named Winslow.
 The strip is frequently politically oriented with a conservative point-of-view.

-It is currently drawn by Eric Allie.
+It is currently drawn by Eric Allie and authored by Stantis.

 Characters

 Carmen – a 'feisty' conservative and a Republican.
 For a brief time, she had a crush on Tucker Carlson.
 Carmen made her first appearance at least 4 months before the strip began, in one of Stantis's editorial cartoons.

 Winslow – named for the town of Winslow, Arizona, is a coyote with political aspirations who acts patronizing, condescending and impulsive.
 His liberal responses are typically the source of the strip's jokes.
 Carmen is continuously frustrated by Winslow's assumption that she should be a liberal feminist.
 Early in the strip's run, Winslow had a crush on Condoleezza Rice, even writing a poem about her (which Carmen initially misunderstood as being a poem about herself).